Skip to main content

 The contract uses role-based access control.
 Multiple addresses can hold each role.

-The project always retains DEFAULT_ADMIN_ROLE and full control over the contract.
-Sonar holds PURCHASE_PERMIT_SIGNER_ROLE to authorize eligible participants.
+The project always retains DEFAULT_ADMIN_ROLE and full control over the contract, including the ability to grant and revoke all other roles.
+Sonar holds PURCHASE_PERMIT_SIGNER_ROLE exclusively to authorize eligible participants.

 Key Concepts